The Light Brahma chicken is a beautiful bird with a fascinating history, unique characteristics, and an easy-to-care-for temperament.

 What color are Light Brahma chicks?

-How to tell a Light Brahma rooster from a hen?
+How can you tell a Light Brahma rooster from a hen?

 How long do Light Brahma chickens live?